JoseCVM/ipfs-proxy-app/README.md

 # Further development

 This can be used as the basis for a tenant management model through which you can control your ipfs api.
 Current priority would be in refactoring the code to facilitate future work.
 Later, finish opening up the API endpoints for key management and telemetry.
+Create a front-end app that can use this + tenant authentication to expose a key-issuing/telemetry dashboard